Baohole/Chess-with-Online-and-AI-modes/README.md

 -Used pandas and numpy to parse data and create "new_data.csv" to train the CNN.
 Data only included games of players with ratings of 2000 or greater.

--Trained CNN model by going through 10,000 games in "new_data.csv" and generating and input array of matrix board state representations and output array of consecutively perfomed moves in those games.  another with performed moves.
+-Trained CNN model by going through 10,000 games in "new_data.csv" and generating an input array of matrix board state representations and output array of consecutively perfomed moves in those games.

 -Created CNN using TensorFlow and trained it using data generated from "new_data.csv".